-Thanks to its silver mines, which were open for 250 years, Kutna Hora was, after Prague, the second most important town in the Bohemian kingdom.
-During the 14th century its population was equal to that of Londons.
+Thanks to its silver mines, which were open for 250 years, Kutna Hora was the second most important town in the Bohemian kingdom after Prague.
+During the 14th century, its population was equal to that of Londons.
 Today it is just a small provincial town with just over 20.000 people.
-There are plenty of beautiful Gothic churchesto seeing such as St. Barbara´s Cathedral (1388 to 1565), one of the most beautiful Czech Gothic buildings, the Italian Court (Vlassky dvur) with its Royal Mint, where the famous Prague grosches were minted (which at that time represented the hard currency of Central Europe), the Stone House, and the St.James Church etc. In the year 1995 Kutna Hora was declared a world heritage site and since has been protected by UNESCO.
-These days the town benefits from tourists and from Philip Morris tobacco factory.
+There are plenty of beautiful Gothic churches to see, such as St. Barbara´s Cathedral (1388 to 1565), one of the most beautiful Czech Gothic buildings, the Italian Court (Vlassky dvur) with its Royal Mint, where the famous Prague groschen was minted (which at that time represented the hard currency of Central Europe), the Stone House, and the St.James Church etc. In the year 1995, Kutna Hora was declared as a world heritage site and protected by UNESCO.
+These days the town benefits from tourists and from the Philip Morris tobacco factory.
 North of Kutná Hora is Sedlec, where, in the 19th century, the Cistercian ossuary was turned into a macabre work of art by František Rint.
 There are bone monstrances, chandeliers and even a Schwarzenberg coat of arms.

 Ossuary (Sedlec) – cemetery chapel from the end of the 14th century, rebuilt in the baroque style by J.B.
 Santini.
 The bones, which have decorated the interior of the chapel since the 16th century, were from the adjoining cemetery.

-Italian Court – originally the central mint where the Prague groschen were produced.
+Italian Court – originally the central mint where the Prague groschen was produced.
 It became a temporary seat of the king after reconstruction at the end of the 14th century.

-Church of St. John of Nepomuk – late baroque building designed by František Maxmilián Kaňka and built in 1734 – 1754.
+Church of St. John of Nepomuk – a late baroque building designed by František Maxmilián Kaňka and built between 1734 and 1754.
 The remarkable ceiling paintings depict the legend of St. John of Nepomuk.
 A series of statues called “Czech Heaven” celebrates Czech patron saints.

-What’s on: In June Kutna Hora host international guitar competition festival.
+What’s on: In June, Kutna Hora host an international guitar competition festival.

 Hrádek – originally a Gothic palace with courtyard and tower built before the year 1420.
 Today it houses the exposition of the Czech Silver Museum.